Coming Home: The Patient-Centered Medical-Dental Home in Primary Care Training

 Insight worked with ACTPCMD to develop a Report to Congress on the potential use and application of Primary Care Medical-Dental Homes (PCM-DHs) and corresponding recommendations on how Title VII programs can influence and support their development.
 This Report to Congress, ACTPCMD’s seventh, addressed how the PCM-DH model can serve as a critical tool in meeting the burgeoning national needs related to disease prevention and chronic disease treatment, health disparities and access to care, and improvement of overall quality of care.

-Through presentations, white papers, and direct research, ACTPCMD focused on the current health care environment including issues of chronic illness, uninsured populations, health disparities, health care costs, and health outcomes.
-The report then addressed the PCM-DH model, including an analysis of the empirical data, cost effectiveness, and planned pilot studies and challenges and barriers to their implementation.
-The report concluded by illustrating how Title VII, Section 747 could utilize this model to prepare the primary care training workforce to meet the needs of the Nation.
+Through presentations, white papers, and direct research, ACTPCMD focused on the current healthcare environment including issues of chronic illness, uninsured populations, health disparities, healthcare costs, and health outcomes.
+The report then addressed the PCM-DH model, including an analysis of the empirical data, cost-effectiveness, planned pilot studies, and challenges and barriers to their implementation.
+The report concluded by illustrating how Title VII, Section 747 could use this model to prepare the primary care training workforce to meet the needs of the nation.

-The final report is entitled “Coming Home: The Patient-Centered Medical-Dental Home in Primary Care Training (December 2008)
+Final report, Coming Home: The Patient-Centered Medical-Dental Home in Primary Care Training (December 2008)